Glucommander eGlycemic Management System®

 - Order: Glucommander automatically receives initial parameters as ordered by the provider and displays this information when the nurse starts treatment

-- Charting: Charts Glucommander data on the EMR flowsheet to display all patient care history in a single location without needing to double document
+- Charting: Charts Glucommander data on the EHR flowsheet to display all patient care history in a single location without needing to double document

 - Medication administration confirmation: Once a medication is charted on the MAR, the interface sends dose confirmation back to Glucommander to close the data loop without manual effort